Twig Adventures

 0610 – 1300

-Overnight it was pretty chilly but not near as bad as it’s been in the mountains in past days.
+Overnight it was pretty chilly but not near as bad as it had been in the mountains in past days.
 There was no wind, thank goodness.
 I had to quickly shed layers on the first short climb but the ridgeline went up and down a lot, so I had to keep adjusting layers.
 I wished the sun would just get higher and warm things up.

 I finally found a small spring but since I still had water from the day before, I passed it by.
 I made it all the way to town with just the 3 liters I started with from the spigot the day before.
 I am a camel.
 Just before the side trail, I started encountering quite a few day hikers.
 A few appeared to be collecting pine cones and later I saw them for sale for $4 in town.
 This was a Monday, so I was surprised to see so many people.

 I made it down to the trailhead and a parking lot, from which I could have hitched to town.
 But there was another connector trail going into town, so I decided just to walk.
 It had turned into a beautiful day, in the 70s with the fall colors out in force.
 There were many maples mixed in with the pines.
-After all this time, I still just enjoy walking.
+After all this time, I still just enjoyed walking.
 Even when the trail dumped out onto roads, I liked walking past all the mountain cabins on the outskirts of town.
 The only bother was that the town had zero sidewalks and no shoulder on the roads.
 Poor city planning.

 When I got to the town center, I began working out details of where to stay, eat, and all the other chores.
 I got a room at the Mile High Country Inn for just $70, a hiker discount.
 Not bad for such a touristy little town.
-I had a burger at the Lumber Mill (all the establishments have kitschy mountainy-sounding names) and did my resupply at the Village Market, a cute little grocery with high prices.
+I had a burger at the Lumber Mill (all the establishments had kitschy mountainy-sounding names) and did my resupply at the Village Market, a cute little grocery with high prices.
 I decided to save some money by getting stuff to nuke for dinner at the hotel.

 On the way back, a couple in an SUV pulled up and were offering snacks.
 At first I was confused and then they said they were hikers and also trail angels, while pulling out a box of candy, snickers, probars, and cliff bars.
 They even had a couple ramens and mountain house dinners.
 I couldn’t believe it, especially since I had just bought $80 worth of food at the store.
 But I had my receipt and could possibly take stuff back.
+The couple, the Homeboys of the PCT, lived near Cajon Pass and had been doing trail magic there, near Mt Baden Powell, and also at I-10.
+They had done trail magic for some other SOBOs that I knew.
+They even gave me a ride back to the hotel.
+Thanks Homeboys, you rock!

 Leave a Reply